Faculty Profiles

 Dr. Michelle Rippy came to CSUEB in 2016, after teaching for over ten years as a lecturer in the Criminal Justice Department before being hired as an assistant professor.
 A first-generation student, Dr. Rippy graduated from CSU Hayward with an undergraduate degree in the Special Major of Forensic Science and earned a Master's of Forensic Science at National University.
 Dr. Rippy earned her doctorate in organizational change and leadership from the University of Southern California.

-Dr. Rippy has been active in law enforcement for over 21 years, having worked as a medicolegal death investigator, supervisor, and executive, while also serving as a Reserve Police Officer.
-During her time as a medicolegal death investigator and administrator, Dr. Rippy handled high-profile death investigations, trained and managed personnel, spearheaded a highly interactive internship program, and designed policies to reflect contemporary issues.
-Dr. Rippy has also worked in a law enforcement patrol setting, undercover operations, and tactical environments – serving as a tactical medical provider.
-Dr. Rippy is a member of the Region IX Disaster Mortuary Operations Response Team (DMORT) - which is a federal-level death investigation task force, serves on the Board of Directors for the International Association of Coroners and Medical Examiners, and is a member of the Academy Standards Board Medicolegal Death Investigation Consensus Body.
+Dr. Rippy has been active in law enforcement for over 20 years, having worked as a medicolegal death investigator, supervisor, and executive, while also serving as a Reserve Police Officer.
+As a medicolegal death investigator and administrator, Dr. Rippy handled high-profile death investigations, trained and managed personnel, spearheaded a highly interactive internship program, and designed policies to reflect contemporary issues.
+Dr. Rippy has also worked in a law enforcement patrol setting, undercover operations, and tactical environments as a tactical medical provider.
+Dr. Rippy is a member of the Region IX Disaster Mortuary Operations Response Team (DMORT), a federal-level death investigation task force, serves on the Board of Directors for the International Association of Coroners and Medical Examiners, and is a member of the Academy Standards Board Medicolegal Death Investigation Consensus Body.

 Dr. Rippy's main teaching and research interests include forensic science, investigations, and policing.
 She teaches Basic Criminal Investigation, Administration of Justice, Ethics in Justice Administration, Advanced Criminal Investigations, Crime Prevention & Control, Forensic Science, and Medicolegal & Cold Case Investigations.
 Dr. Rippy is also the coordinator of the Internship in Criminal Justice course and organizes Criminal Justice Internship and Job Fairs.